 Some of these opportunities include:

-Nurses Allen and Graham have taken advantage of these opportunities.
+Nurses Graham and Corin Allen, director of heart and vascular services at Mercy South, have taken advantage of these opportunities.
 Allen started at Mercy as a patient care tech and Graham began her Mercy career as an LPN.
-Both nurses have been able to move into leadership roles thanks to the opportunities that Mercy provides their staff.
+Both nurses have been able to move into leadership roles thanks to the opportunities that Mercy provides its staff.

-“The opportunities are limitless,” said Graham.
+“The opportunities are limitless,” Graham said.
 “Whether it be advanced practice or a higher level care in leadership, all of these options are available to any Mercy nurse.”

 “I started as a patient care tech here, and over the years I have benefitted from the tuition reimbursement programs and started my master’s program,” said Allen.
 “I am very blessed to be a nurse here at Mercy.”